Fisheries and Resources Monitoring System

 Spatial Scale: Regional

-Swordfish tend to inhabit waters further below the surface during the day than at night, and they tend to inhabit frontal zones.
-Several of these occur in the eastern Pacific Ocean (EPO), including areas off California and Baja California, off Ecuador, Peru, and Chile, and in the equatorial Pacific.
-Swordfish tolerate temperatures of about 5° to 27°C, but their optimum range is about 18° to 22°C, and larvae have been found only at temperatures exceeding 24°C.
+Swordfish tend to inhabit waters further below the surface during the day than at night, and they tend to inhabit current frontal zones.
+Several of these fronts occur in the eastern Pacific Ocean (EPO), including areas off California and Baja California, off Ecuador, Peru, and Chile, and in the equatorial Pacific.
+Swordfish tolerate temperatures of about 5° to 27°C, but their preferred range is about 18° to 22°C, while larvae have been found only at temperatures exceeding 24°C.

 Swordfish grow in length very rapidly, with both males and the faster-growing females reaching lower-jaw-fork lengths of more than a meter during their first year.
 Swordfish begin reaching maturity at about two years of age, when they are about 150 to 170 cm in length, and by age four all are mature.
 They probably spawn more than once per season.
 For fish greater than 170 cm in length, the proportion of females increases with increasing length.

-Swordfish (Xiphias gladius) occur throughout the Pacific Ocean (PO) between about 50°N and 50°S. In the Eastern Pacific Ocean (EPO), they are caught mostly by the longline fishery—80% of the catch in weight on average 2009-2018—by distant water fleets of Far East and Western Hemisphere nations.
-Lesser amounts are taken by drifting gillnets (~20%), mainly in South America, and minimal amounts by other gillnets and harpoons.
+Swordfish (Xiphias gladius) occur throughout the Pacific Ocean (PO) between about 50°N and 50°S. In the Eastern Pacific Ocean (EPO), they are caught mostly by the longline fishery—about 80% of the catch in weight on average in recent years—by distant water fleets of Far East and Western Hemisphere nations.
+Lesser amounts are taken by drifting gillnets (~20%), mainly in South America, and minimal amounts by other gillnets and harpoon.
 They are seldom caught in the recreational fishery in the EPO.

-Based on these considerations, and the long period of relatively stable catches that have average 3,231 mt over the past 10 years, swordfish are probably not overfished and overfishing is most likely not occurring in the North EPO (Figure G-2).
+The last five-year average remains significantly below the 2001–2003 average of 63 million hooks.
+Based on the latest stock assessment for part of the north EPO, and the long period of relatively stable catches that have average 3,553 mt over the past 10 years (Figure G-2), swordfish are probably not overfished, and overfishing is most likely not occurring in the North EPO.

 Management